 - In our daily lives, we execute activities that are pleasure-oriented.
 Watching a movie, seeing your favorite team play, indulging in that bowl of ice cream fall under this definition of pleasure-oriented activities.

 - Then, there are activities that are purpose-oriented: going to work, attending a parent-teacher meeting, shuttling your kids for their coaching sessions.

 - There is a third type that has both pleasure and purpose in them – performing community service, helping someone in need, spending time with your loved ones.

 Life becomes purposeful when you have a mix of both.
 Watching movies back to back for 24 hours or continuously eating ice cream will not catapult your pleasure.

 Working non-stop, while purposeful will not quadruple your joy.

 Start oscillating pleasure and purpose in your daily life.
 After a hard day at work, why not turn on your favorite show on TV?
 Why not spend time over the weekend engaging in an hour or so of community service or help?

-Do not over analyze purposeful or pleasure activities.
+Do not over-analyze purposeful or pleasure activities.
 Just execute them.
 Options Paralysis can creep in.
 This is when you have too many things on your to-do list or to-be accomplished list.
 They leave you with an inner feeling of lack or craving.

 Back to my own example, Have I given up being a results-oriented person?
 Of course not.
 Never.
-The difference though is I do not over analyze them anymore.
+The difference though is I do not over-analyze them anymore.
 I’m focused on execution, I like to be and live in the space and not worry about the outcome.

-You feel like having some ice-cream?
+Do you feel like having some ice-cream?
 Go for it.
 Pleasure and Purpose in the correct doses increase joy and there is no limit to it.
 Another positive attribute – it strengthens your ability to achieve whatever you aspire for.